Vail, Colorado: 2020 census

+Income and education

 The median household income was $100,417, and the median family income was $127,336.
 6.0% of the population were in poverty.
 The average rent was $1,514, and the homeownership rate was 75%.

 7% of the population had a high school or equivalent education, 19.2% had some college but no degree, 6.5% had an associate's degree, 41.5% had a bachelor's degree, and 25.1% had a graduate or professional degree.

 Economy

 The Vail economy relies heavily on tourism.
 The main attraction in Vail is winter sports such as skiing and snowboarding on the mountain, in addition to snowmobiling and snowshoeing, among many other winter sports.
 Vail is also a summer resort and golfing center.
 Summer activities include guided hikes, mountain biking, horseback riding, carriage rides and fishing.
 Vail is also developing as a cultural center, with various art and music venues active throughout the summer.
 The town has a developed culinary center, with a variety of restaurants.

 The median house price is over $1 million in Vail, making it one of Colorado's most expensive housing markets.
 The town faces a worker shortage, as there is insufficient housing.
 A Vail Resorts spokesperson said in 2022 that there is a deficit of some 6,000 beds for the county's work force.
 Vail residents have opposed proposals to increase housing supply in the town.